MOS Technology 8568: Features

+8568 versus 8563

 The original ("flat") Commodore 128 and the Commodore 128D (European plastic housing version) used the 8563 video controller to generate the 80-column display.
-The 8568 was essentially an updated version of the 8563, combining its functionality with glue logic that had previously been implemented using discrete components located near the 8563.
+The 8568 was essentially an updated version of the 8563, combining the latter's functionality with glue logic that had previously been implemented using discrete components located near the 8563.
 Unlike the 8563, the 8568 included an unused (in the C-128) active low interrupt request line (/INTR), which was asserted when the "ready" bit in the 8568's status register changed from 0 to 1.
-Reading the control register would automatically deassert /INTR.
+Reading the control register would automatically de-assert /INTR.
 Due to differences in pin assignments and circuit interfacing, the 8563 and 8568 are not electrically interchangeable.

+Display modes

 The Commodore 128 had two video display modes, which were usually used singularly, but could be used simultaneously if the computer was connected to two compatible video monitors.
 The VIC-II chip, also found in the Commodore 64, was mapped directly into main memory—the video memory and CPUs (the 8502 and Z80A processors) shared a common 128 kB RAM, and the VIC-II control registers were accessed as memory locations (that is, they were memory mapped).

+Accessing the VDC

 Unlike the VIC-II, the 8568 had its own local video RAM, 64K in the C-128DCR model (sold in North America) and, depending on the date of manufacture of the particular machine, either 16 or 64K in the C-128D model (marketed in Europe).
 Addressing the VDC's internal registers and dedicated video memory must be accomplished by indirect means.
 First, the program must tell the VDC which of its 37 internal registers is to be accessed.
 Next, the program must wait until the VDC is ready for access, after which a read or write on the selected internal register may be performed.
 The following code is typical of a register read: